bhunting/DOCS/git-commands.md

   * `git fetch -p`
   * `git checkout -b TR-0001-new-feature origin/master`

 > See http://www.lornajane.net/posts/2014/understanding-tracking-branches-in-git for comments on tracking branches.
 Setting the tracking branch sets the default push/pull tracking branch.
-Seems like we want to use `origin/TR-0001-new-feature` instead of `origin/master` as the remote tracking branch.
+We want to use `origin/TR-0001-new-feature` instead of `origin/master` as the remote tracking branch.
->
-> Set the git config for default to be current to override the tracking branch `git config --global push.default current` -- need to investigate if this overrides tracking branch.
 >
 > Investigation indicates the default push schema pushes to the same named remote branch instead of the origin/master.
 That is if you create a branch off of origin/master
 >